kngreer1/Portfolio/README.md

 <h2>Projects</h2>

+- <a href="https://github.com/kngreer1/Class-Project-Angular2-with-Bootstrap">Angular 2 with Bootstrap</a>

 - <a href="https://github.com/kngreer1/NCTravel">NCTravel</a>

+- <a href="https://github.com/kngreer1/Class-Project-WebAPI">WebAPI 2 Class Project</a>

+- <a href="https://github.com/kngreer1/Class-Project-MVC">ASP.NET MVC Class Project</a>

 - <a href="https://github.com/kngreer1/Class-Project-Webforms">ASP.NET Webforms Class Project</a>

-- <a href="https://github.com/kngreer1/Class-Project-MVC">ASP.NET MVC Class Project</a>

-- <a href="https://github.com/kngreer1/Class-Project-WebAPI">WebAPI 2 Class Project</a>

-My most recent work is my <a href="https://github.com/kngreer1/NCTravel">NCTravel</a> application.
-It is an ASP.NET MVC application that you can use to view and search activites in North Carolina.

 The class projects all have similar functionality.
 You can view a list of products and see their details.
 You can select a category from a list to view the products in that category.
 You can select from a list of states to view the customers in that state.
 There is home page with links to the rest of the pages.
-The front-end of the MVC, WebAPI, and NCTravel projects where build with Bootstap.

 I am currently taking a class on hybrid mobile development and will be making a project similar to the other class projects.
 We are using Angular 2, Ionic UI, and Cordova.